What is ESN?

 Erasmus Student Network (ESN) is one of the biggest interdisciplinary student associations in Europe, founded in 1989 for supporting and developing student exchange.
 We are present in over 500 Higher Education Institutions in over 40 countries.
 The network is constantly developing and expanding.
 ESN is working in Higher Education and it is offering services to 150.000 students.
 ESN operates on three levels, Local, National and International.

 ESN works for the creation of a more mobile and flexible education environment by supporting and developing the student exchange from different levels and providing an intercultural experience also to those students who cannot access a period abroad (“internationalization at home”)

+ESN Göttingen is the local ESN Section for Göttingen, Kassel and the Harz area.
 ESN Göttingen is a e.V. (registered association) with the status of non-profit organization.